cnewing/the-regex/Develop/gist-template.md

 Bracket Expressions are these `[]`.
 Bracket expressions contain the allowed characters, character classes, and/or expressions to help match whatever the hex expression is looking for.
 This means that `[a-fA-F0-9]` is looking for a secific combination of the following `[abcdefABCDEF0123456789]`

+### Grouping and Capturing

+The `()` are a grouping construct that captures whatever it is we're trying to match within it.
+It makes the values one unit so that the match is exact.

 ### Flags

 Flags can be used to limit the functionality of a regex.
 Here are example of some flags: `d, g, i, m, s, u, y`

-### Grouping and Capturing

-The `()` are a grouping construct that captures whatever it is we're trying to match within it.
-It makes the values one unit so that the match is exact.

-### Greedy and Lazy Match

-### Boundaries

-### Back-references

-### Look-ahead and Look-behind

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+Hi, I'm Christa, an aspiring email an UI developer making my way through learning backend frameworks like MySQL and MongoDB 😅, while deepening my love for HTML and CSS.
+Check out my projects here: https://github.com/cnewing